Trekkers have summit to talk about!

 ‘I think it’s fair to say that lifetime friendships have been made, thanks to team work and a lot of humour.
 Some trekkers buddied up to help those at the back or those who suffered from some altitude sickness.’

 Accommodation was basic as the trekkers stayed in one shared dormitory for two nights at Les Mouflons mountain refuge.

 The trekkers, who were accompanied by a guide, Samir Achahri, and medic, Dr Donna Peel, were rewarded with a rest day in Marrakech before returning home.

 The trekkers were: Helen and Richard Miles, Caroline Moody, Jackie Marsh, Natalie Cook, Allyson Bisson, Laura Hardwick, Daniel Parkes, Fiona Sawyer, Jessica Healy, Brian Godfray, Katie Bridal, Steve Wilkinson.

-Trek Morocco has raised more than £22,000 for Autism Jersey.
+Trek Morocco, supported by Ocorian, has raised more than £23,000 for Autism Jersey.